elaine1511/Introductory-programming-with-Java-Core/README.md

-# Introductory-programming-with-Java-Core
 ### Self-taught Java Developer Full-Stack.

 I am a new learner that is passionate in learning programming.
 I have a change to get the guide from one of former software engineering to start learning Full-Stack Java Developer.
-Below is the main courses that I need to learn:
+Below is all courses that I need to learn:
 - Introductory programming with Java Core
 - Database and SQL query language (using database management system: SQL Server, MySQL)
 - Object Oriented Programming with Java OOP